 To provide equal status to all citizens

-In the modern era, a secular democratic republic should have a common civil and personal laws for its citizens irrespective of their religion, class, caste, gender etc.
+In the modern era, a secular democratic republic should have common civil and personal laws for its citizens irrespective of their religion, class, caste, gender, etc.

 To promote gender parity

 It is commonly observed that personal laws of almost all religions are discriminatory towards women.
 Men are usually granted upper preferential status in matters of succession and inheritance.
-Uniform civil code will bring both men and women at par.
+A uniform civil code will bring both men and women to par.

 To accommodate the aspirations of the young population